ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 mkdir nifi
 ~~~

-Move our file to the folder which we just created
+Move our file to the folder which we just created, then cd into the folder

 ~~~
-mv {NIFI} ./nifi
+mv $NIFI ./nifi
+cd nifi
 ~~~

 Unzip the file

 ~~~
-tar -xvf {NIFI}
+tar -xvf $NIFI
 ~~~

 Then let's head into the directory we just unzipped.
-Do a
+It will be the same as the $NIFI variable, expcept without the -bin.tar.gz at the end.
+In this case the command is:

 ~~~
-cd {NIFI}
+cd nifi-1.1.1.0-12
 ~~~

 Next we're going to need to change the port which nifi runs on from 8080 to 9090.